rold2007/imaginginterface/Plugins/ImageProcessing/Cudafied/Readme/README.txt

 Installation Instructions
 -------------------------

-Download and install in default locations the CUDA Toolkit 5.5 from http://developer.nvidia.com/cuda-toolkit-sdk
+Download and install in default locations the CUDA Toolkit 7.0 from https://developer.nvidia.com/cuda-toolkit

-Demo Visual Studo 2010 projects are provided.
+Demo Visual Studio projects are provided.
 Cudafy by Example is based on the book CUDA By Example by Sanders and Kandrot and is copyright NVIDIA.
 Reading this book is highly recommended.